mirsella/lspmux/README.md

 # clients and possibly starts a timeout task. the value must be at least 1.
 gc_interval = 10 # every 10 seconds

-# ip address and port on which ra-multiplex-server listens
+# ip address and port on which lspmux server listens
 # or unix socket path on *nix operating systems
 #
 # the default "127.0.0.1" only allows connections from localhost which is
 # preferred since the protocol doesn't worry about security.
-# ra-multiplex server expects the filesystem structure and contents to be the
+# lspmux server expects the filesystem structure and contents to be the same
-# same on its machine as on ra-multiplex's machine. if you want to run the
+# on its machine as on lspmux's machine. if you want to run the server on a
-# server on a different computer it's theoretically possible but at least for
+# different computer it's theoretically possible but at least for now you're on
-# now you're on your own.
+# your own.
 #
 # ports below 1024 will typically require root privileges and should be
 # avoided, the default was picked at random, this only needs to change if
-# another application happens to collide with ra-multiplex.
+# another application happens to collide with lspmux.
 listen = ["127.0.0.1", 27631] # localhost & some random unprivileged port
-# listen = "/var/run/ra-mux/ra-mux.sock" # unix socket
+# listen = "/var/run/lspmux/lspmux.sock" # unix socket

-# ip address and port to which ra-multiplex will connect to
+# ip address and port to which lspmux will connect to or unix socket path on
-# or unix socket path on *nix operating systems
+# *nix operating systems
 #
 # this should usually just match the value of `listen`
 connect = ["127.0.0.1", 27631] # same as `listen`
-# connect = "/var/run/ra-mux/ra-mux.sock" # same as `listen`
+# connect = "/var/run/lspmux/lspmux.sock" # same as `listen`

 # default log filters
 #